Learn how you can improve your own credit to give your next application a better chance of being approved.

 The importance of checking your credit file

-The first step to improving your credit score is to order a copy of your credit file from a credit reporting agency in Australia.
-You have the right to get a free copy of your file from one of the main reporting agencies or pay a fee to get it dispatched to you urgently.
+The first step to improving your credit score is to order a copy of your credit report, which you can do for free today with finder.
 Here are the main reasons to check your credit file:

 - To check for incorrect personal details.
 Your current address, employment history and full names have to be accurate so as to prevent incorrect listings and to protect you against having your identity stolen.